fossasia/susi_server/README.rst

     To stop:
     > Press Ctrl+C

-After all server processes are running, Susi AI tries to open a browser page itself.
+After all server processes are running, SUSI.AI tries to open a browser page itself.
 If that does not happen, just open http://localhost:4000; if you made the installation on a headless or remote server, then replace 'localhost' with your server name.

-To stop Susi AI, run: (this will block until the server has actually terminated)
+To stop SUSI.AI, run: (this will block until the server has actually terminated)

 ::